apache/directory-fortress-core/README.md

  [INFO] Final Memory: 27M/531M
  [INFO] ------------------------------------------------------------------------
  ```
- Notice 141 tests ran this time vs 113 the first time.
+ Notice that more tests ran this time vs the first time, due to teardown.

 6. You can now clear out the test data and policies by rerunning this command: